inkscape/lib2geom/src/2geom/cython-bindings/report.md

 are making them check for all possible types (this is ugly and error-prone) or differentiating using different names, which is more or less the same as classmethods, just not that systematic

+##What's missing
+Piecewise missing and all of crossings/boolops stuff are biggest things that didn't make.
+Concerning Piecewise, I think best option is to implement only Piecewise<SBasis> and Piecewise<D2<SBasis>> as those are only ones actually useful (SBasis, Bezier and their D2 versions are AFAIK only classes implementing required concepts).

+Crossings are working, boolops not so much.
+Work on Shape and Region has been started.

 #Personal Notes
 I am also summarizing a bit on my personal experience with GSoC.